Berny23/LD-ToyPad-Emulator/README.md

 ## Features
 - Supports all available characters and vehicles
+- Save vehicle upgrades
-- Supports most if not all of the consoles the game is available for
+- Supports most if not all of the consoles the game is available for (please test if you're able)
 - Confirmed working on Cemu and real Wii U
 - Can be configured easily by following the instructions below